protontypes/open-sustainable-technology/README.md

 - [FwDET](https://github.com/csdms-contrib/fwdet) - Calculates floodwater depths using a digital elevation model and a flood extent polygon.
 - [RICorDE](https://github.com/NRCan/RICorDE) - Calculates floodwater depths using a digital elevation model and a flood extent polygon.
 - [FloodAdapt](https://github.com/Deltares-research/FloodAdapt) - A decision-support tool that seeks to advance and accelerate flooding-related adaptation planning.
+- [Open Global Infrastructure Risk/Resilience Analysis](https://github.com/nismod/open-gira) - Can be used to analyse environmental risks to infrastructure networks using global open data.

 ### Integrated Assessment and Climate Policy
 - [PRIMAP2](https://github.com/pik-primap/primap2) - The next generation climate policy analysis suite.